In the context of the fundamentals of genetics, which statement b... | Study Prep in Pearson+

 Multiple Choice

-In the context of the fundamentals of genetics, which statement best defines a gene?
+In the context of the fundamentals of genetics, which statement best describes the relationship among DNA, genes, and chromosomes?

 A